draman07/open_field_flow/README.md

 In order to promote its dissemination and growth, the software is released as open-source, under the GPL 3 license (see below).
 I have opted for the GPL because I feel this particular project ought to remain free.
-It would be a shame to allow it to be closed, since I have created it specifically to make a fine idea (but with an unknown implementation) available to me and others.
+It would be a shame to allow it to be closed, since I have created it specifically to make a fine idea (but with a locked down and apparently inacessible implementation) available to me and others.

 Contributing